The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 Special shareholder rights Under certain circumstances, where the directors refuse to call a shareholder's meeting, the shareholders may themselves call one.
 Sometimes this is done to oust unwanted directors.
 In cases where the company fails to act, any shareholder may bring an action against a director who causes loss to the company.

-Taxation Limited companies are subject to corporate income tax at the general rate of 23% (for 2012) and (20% (for 2013).
+Taxation Limited companies are subject to corporate income tax at the general rate of 20% (effective 1 January 2013).
 See further Chapter 14 Corporate Income Tax.

 Public limited companies